L-EL/imagej.github.io/_pages/plugins/treej.md

 <img src="/media/plugins/treejexample.png" width="900"/>

+## Installation & updates

+You can Download [.jar](https://github.com/L-EL/TreeJ/raw/master/TreeJ_-1.0.0-SNAPSHOT.jar) and add it into the "plugin" directory of your ImageJ or Fiji directory (or use the Plugins>install menu on imageJ/Fiji that asks you to provide the jar file).
+Reload ImageJ/Fiji and TreeJ will be accessible in the {% include bc path='Plugins | TreeJ'%} menu.

+Or, with ImageJ2 or Fiji, you can add TreeJ into the updates with the ImageJ Updater. in {% include bc path='Help | updates...'%} select "Manage Update Sites", then tick the TreeJ box, close this dialog box, select "Apply and Close" and Reload ImageJ/Fiji.

 ## Usage

 #### Input

 TreeJ should be launched on a 2D or 3D labeled image (8 bits, 16 bits or 32 bits).
 The labeling can be discontinuous and watershed lines, if present, are not a problem.
 The region labels with zero are considered as the background.
+In case of a lake of depth, an image conversion is realized that will impact only the output image (ex: having already a 255 label in an 8-bits image will convert to a 16-bits image).

 ------------------------------------------------------------------------